fluent/m3-workshop-fluentcon/README.md

-# FluentCon M3 Workshop environment
+# FluentCon M3 + FluentBit Workshop

 ## About